 What happens if I’m applying to both programs at the same time and don’t get admitted into the MD program?
 Can I still begin the MPH?

-Yes, though you will have to change your application and apply to a departmental subtrack.
+Yes, though you will have to change your application and apply to a departmental Program of Study.
 Communicate with Lexie Just, Assistant Director, MPH Program throughout the application process.

 What is the typical schedule for the MD/MPH Program?

 Students typically take MPH classes between their 3rd and 4th years of medical school.
 Since MD/MPH students cross-count hours, the MPH degree can be completed in 3 semesters (one year).
 The typical schedule is 9 s.h. in the summer session, 12 s.h. in the fall semester and 9 s.h. in the spring semester.

 Medical school tuition for 4 years and MPH tuition during the year that you step out to pursue the MPH Program.

 Can I begin in MPH classes prior to the start of my M1 year?

 Perhaps.
 Contact the MPH program with specific information for a more clear answer based on your situation.